opentripplanner/OpenTripPlanner/docs/Apis.md

 ## APIs

-Several different services are built upon this routing library, and expose APIs:
+Several different services are built upon this routing library, and expose these APIs:

 ### GraphQL